Skip to Content

 Check the Breaker Panel

-Every once in a while, the reason for the problem isn’t the outlets themselves but a bad circuit breaker.
-You can frequently ascertain which breaker has gone bad by examining your home’s breaker panel.
-Some breaker panels have clearly labeled circuits, showing which ones are connected to which areas of the house.
-If that is the case, at times just flipping the breaker off and then back on can set the problem right.
-In other instances, the breaker itself may be bad or have a loose connection.
-In this case, then the breaker has to be replaced.
+Sometimes, the issue is not with the outlets but with a defective circuit breaker.
+Often, you can find the faulty breaker by inspecting your home’s electrical panel.
+Many breaker boxes have clearly labeled circuits, showing which areas of the house they serve.
+When this is the case, turning the breaker off and on again can often solve the issue.
+In some instances, the breaker may be faulty or have a loose connection.
+If this is the case, the breaker will need replacing.

 Call Your Landlord

-How would you like to trade in your current rental home for one that is maintained year-round by qualified professionals?
-Real Property Management Metro Detroit can help!
+Considering trading your current rental home for one maintained year-round by qualified professionals?
+Get your new home with Real Property Management Metro Detroit!
 Please browse our listings or call us at 248-808-6550 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.